 HyperUI is a rich collection of Tailwind CSS components.
 The components are grouped into three categories — marketing, ecommerce, and application UI.
 Each component has several variations, so you can choose the best option for your use case.

 In the HyperUI documentation, you can preview the components and check how they will look in different sizes — mobile, small, medium, and large.
-There is also support for a dark theme for some of the components, which you can preview as well.
+There is also support for a dark theme for some of the components, which you can also preview.

-To use the components, simply copy and paste them into your project, then customize them further as per your needs.
+To use the components, simply copy and paste them into your project, then customize them according to your needs.
 For some of the dynamic components — like dropdowns — you will also need Alpine.js.

 Basically, HyperUI is like a set of building blocks that you just need to put together to build your app or project.
 It’s a great choice when you need a quick and easy solution for prototyping and building more complex interfaces.